V4Fire/Client/src/super/i-data/README.md

 ### Changing of `db`

+Before setting a new `db` value, it will be compared with the previous.
+The new data will be applied only if it not equal to the previous.
+To compare, by default is used `Object.fastClone`.
 This behavior can be canceled by switching the `checkDBEquality` prop to `false`.
 Or you can provide a function to compare within this prop.

 ### Converting provider data